imapex-training/mod_adv_git/README.md

 * Track enhancements
 * Provide a forum for discussion about your code
   * supports github flavored markdown for references to PR's, code, mentions, etc
-* Asignment, Milestones and Labels allow you to organize issues in a meaningful way
+* Assignment, Milestones and Labels allow you to organize issues in a meaningful way

 [item]: # (/slide)

 Issues are the primary vehicle by which feature enhancements and bug fixes are tracked.

-Labels are used to categorize the the issue.
-Examples of tags are enhancement, *bug*, *question*, *help wanted*.
+Labels are used to categorize the issue.
+Examples of tags are *enhancement*, *bug*, *question*, *help wanted*.

  A detailed explanation of Issues, Labels, and Milestones can be found [Here](https://guides.github.com/features/issues/)